joshmiddlecote/cs22/README.md

 Docker App run command:

-docker run -v "$PWD:/app" -w /app python:3.10 python Hello\ world.py
+docker run -v "$PWD:/app" -w /app python:3.10 python hello_world.py

 For this to run you have to be in the directory of the app